VinnieRossi/katacoda-scenarios/rhoar-spring-db-access/05-deploy-to-openshift.md

 Now, review the ``src/main/resources/application-openshift.properties``{{open}}

-In this file, we are using the configuration from the `deployment.yml` to read username, password, and other connection details.
+In this file we are using the configuration from the `deployment.yml` to read the username, password, and other connection details.

 **3. Add the PostgreSQL database driver**

-So far our application has only used the H2 Database, we now need to add a dependency for PostgreSQL driver.
-We do that by adding a runtime dependency under the `openshift` profile in ``pom.xml``{{open}}.
+So far our application has only used the H2 embedded Database.
+We now need to add a dependency for the PostgreSQL driver.
+We do that by adding a runtime dependency under the `openshift` profile in the ``pom.xml``{{open}} file.

 <pre class="file" data-filename="pom.xml" data-target="insert" data-marker="<!-- TODO: ADD PostgreSQL database dependency here -->">
         &lt;dependency&gt;